-Take notes on your observations and insights about group interactions during the term.
+Pick a group or two you are in or interact with and take notes on your observations and insights about during the term.
 Your observations will serve as raw material for either the Reflective Essay (457) or the Group Dynamics Case (557).
-You do not need to turn your notes in; they will not be graded.
+Your notes are private - no need to turn in.